JEDI HoloNet

 The JEDI Experience

-The JEDI Temple is a place of learning and peace that aims to recreate an immersive Jedi role-playing experience in the Star Wars universe, from the Jedi Initiates discovering their Force-sensitivity to the Jedi Knights and Jedi Masters studying the deeper mysteries of the Force.
+The JEDI Temple is a place of learning and peace that aims to recreate an immersive Jedi role-playing experience in the Star Wars universe, from the Jedi initiates discovering their Force-sensitivity to the Jedi Knights and Jedi Masters studying the deeper mysteries of the Force.

 This curriculum includes regular classes (Saber Arts, Force Theory and Practice, Ethics Morals and Diplomacy, History, Meditation and Philosophy) as well as spontaneous classes held by Knights and Masters, and the Master-Padawan relationship leading a Padawan Learner to the rank of Knight under the care of his/her mentor.